 Home Office Organization Ideas

-In today’s post I invite you to check these home office organization ideas and how my own office turned out after almost 2 years of waiting.
+In today’s post, I invite you to check these home office organization ideas and how my office turned out after almost two years of waiting.
 Find here the elements of an organized home office so you too can improve your working space.

-I have been working more and more from home since last summer when I decided to make some “power” changes to better fit my family needs.
+I have been working more and more from home since last summer when I decided to make some “power” changes to fit my family needs better.

-This has been a welcomed change of pace for myself and my family and I am truly enjoying it.
+This has been a welcomed change of pace for myself and my family, and I are truly enjoying it.

 However, our office was less than efficient and let me tell you it was NOT inviting.
 Did I say it was not pretty either?

-My husband and I had separate offices in our previous homes and in this house we decided to use a large room and combine our offices.
+My husband and I had separate home offices in our previous homes and in this house, we decided to use a large room and combine our offices.

 With the kids growing and with their ever growing list of homework and projects we also needed to make room for them to sit and do their work close to us.